argoproj-archive/docs/content/argo_v2_example_dind_workflow.md

 To know more about **Dind Container** visit https://hub.docker.com/_/docker/

-In this example we create a **Sidecar Dind container** that starts the Docker REST service on port 2375.
+In this example we create a **Sidecar Dind container** that starts the Docker REST service on default port 2375.

-Setting the DOCKER_HOST to 127.0.0.1:2375 ensures that the Docker client in the main container (user workflow step) points to this Dind Docker daemon.
+Setting the DOCKER_HOST to 127.0.0.1 ensures that the Docker client in the main container (user workflow step) points to this Dind Docker daemon.

 ## Run Argo Sample Dind Workflow